Dante (Devil May Cry): Devil May Cry video games

-In the original Devil May Cry from 2001, Dante is hired by Trish, a mysterious woman who resembles his late mother, to prevent the return of the devil king Mundus.
+In the original Devil May Cry from 2001, the demon hunter Dante is hired by Trish, a powerful woman who resembles his late mother, to prevent the return of the devil king Mundus.
 However, Trish is actually arranging for Mundus' agents to kill Dante as he makes his way to him.
-One of the agents is the armored soldier Nelo Angelo later revealed to be the mindcontrolled Vergil, Dante's brother.
+One of the agents is the armored soldier Nelo Angelo later revealed to be the mind-controlled Vergil, Dante's brother.
 After multiple encounters, Dante defeats Vergil whose body is destroyed, leaving an amulet necessary to unlock their father's legacy, the sword Sparda (スパーダ, Supāda).
 Trish tries to kill Dante afterwards but Dante spares her when becoming victorious.
 When Mundus tries to kill Dante, Trish passes Dante her strength to destroy the devil king.
 Now allied, they become partners in Dante's demon-slaying business, now renamed Devil Never Cry.

-In the first sequel, Devil May Cry 2, from 2003, Dante habitually flips a coin to make decisions; at the end of the game, it is revealed that both sides of the coin are heads.
-Set some time after the first game, Devil May Cry 2 focuses on helping Lucia defeat Arius, an international businessman who uses demonic power and wants to conquer the world.
+In the first sequel, Devil May Cry 2, from 2003, Dante helps Lucia defeat Arius, an international businessman who uses demonic power and wants to conquer the world.
 At the end of the game, Dante must go into the demon world to stop a demon lord from escaping; the gate closes behind him, and he is trapped.
 With no way back to the human world, Dante heads deeper into the demon world on his motorcycle.

-The third game, Devil May Cry 3: Dante's Awakening, from 2005 is a prequel of the first game and features a cockier, younger Dante.
+The third game, Devil May Cry 3: Dante's Awakening, from 2005 is a prequel features a cockier, younger Dante.
 He is drawn out by Vergil, who is trying to reopen the portal to the demon world to obtain Sparda's full power, which remains on the other side in the Force Edge sword.
 Dante meets Lady, who is in pursuit of her father Arkham who is working with Vergil but has plans of his own.
 Inspired by Lady's courage and commitment to her family, Dante continues his business with a greater sense of purpose.
 At the end of the game, Dante claims ownership of the Force Edge, and Vergil chooses to remain in the demon world.
 Dante and Lady befriend, with the former deciding to call his shop Devil May Cry after something Lady had said to comfort him.